iamkhushigupta/iamkhushigupta/README.md

 - 👋 Hi, I’m @iamkhushigupta
-- 👀 I’m interested in contributing in startups
+- 👀 I’m interested in contributing to startups
-- 🌱 I’m currently learning web3
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 feel free to ping me on khushigupta02530@gmail.com